 Pricing of the WordPress CMS

 WordPress itself doesn’t cost anything.
 However, you’ll need a domain name and a hosting account with a web host that can run WordPress.

 So here you go.
 These are two CMS systems that I recommend you consider but if you wish to read more about a variety of CMS and how they compare, click here.

-In the part 3 of this blog series I will cover the almighty SEO, SSL certificates, analytics and the price you should expect to pay for a website.
+In part 3 of this blog series, I will cover the almighty SEO, SSL certificates, analytics and the price you should expect to pay for a website.

 Enrol here in the Digital & Social Media Marketing Course for Beginners.